jpillora/chisel/README.md

 See more [test/](test/)

-### Known Issues
+### Caveats

-- WebSockets support is required
+Since WebSockets support is required:

-  _ IaaS providers all will support WebSockets
-  _ Unless an unsupporting HTTP proxy has been forced in front of you, in which case I'd argue that you've been downgraded to PaaS.
+- IaaS providers all will support WebSockets (unless an unsupporting HTTP proxy has been forced in front of you, in which case I'd argue that you've been downgraded to PaaS)
-  _ PaaS providers vary in their support for WebSockets _ Heroku has full support
+- PaaS providers vary in their support for WebSockets
+  - Heroku has full support
-  _ Openshift has full support though connections are only accepted on ports 8443 and 8080 _ Google App Engine has **no** support (Track this on [their repo](https://code.google.com/p/googleappengine/issues/detail?id=2535))
+  - Openshift has full support though connections are only accepted on ports 8443 and 8080
+  - Google App Engine has **no** support (Track this on [their repo](https://code.google.com/p/googleappengine/issues/detail?id=2535))

 ### Contributing